 His shoulders slumping, he dropped into the chair behind his desk.
 “What’s wrong is this: Do you know the name Brandon Rigal?”

-The Freedom's Angels and the Guardian Watchdogs were two incredibly nasty hate-groups out to oust the Supe Community from Seattle.
+The Freedom’s Angels and the Guardian Watchdogs were two incredibly nasty hate-groups out to oust the Supe Community from Seattle.
 They had spread to other cities as well.
-At first the Angels were talk-only, but once the Guardian Watchdogs got involved, and with the Brotherhood of the Earth-Born backing them, now they all violent.
-It wasn't a far step from shouting vile slogans to acting on the rhetoric.
+At first the Angels were talk-only, but once the Guardian Watchdogs got involved, and with the Brotherhood of the Earth-Born backing them, now they were all violent.
+It wasn’t a far step from shouting vile slogans to acting on the rhetoric.

 “The wedding just happens to be that of Rigal’s daughter.
 If the troll disrupts his little princess’s precious nuptials, Rigal will do everything he can to rile up the Freedom’s Angels and the Guardian Watchdogs.
 Not only that, he’ll drag the FH-CSI through the mud.”